W. Mark Lanier: EpiPen MDL

 Mark Lanier is the lead trial lawyer representing EpiPen buyers accusing Pfizer and Mylan of illegally inflating prices of the EpiPen emergency treatment for allergic reactions.
 The first trial in multidistrict litigation consolidated in Kansas federal court is scheduled for September 2021.

 In January 2021, Mark Lanier was appointed to the plaintiff steering committee for multidistrict litigation.
 More than 40 lawsuits consolidated in New Jersey federal court charge that Johnson & Johnson's pharmaceutical unit concealed harmful side effects of the Elmiron bladder cyst medication, resulting in serious eye damage.

-Remmington Rifle Litigation
+Remington Rifle Litigation

 Mark Lanier and The Lanier Law Firm represented owners of the Remington Model 700 bolt-action rifle in class action litigation related to design defects that caused the rifle to fire without the trigger being pulled.
 In July 2018, a federal appeals panel approved a settlement for millions of the rifles to be retrofitted with new trigger mechanisms.

-Personal life

-Lanier was born in 1960 in Lubbock, Texas to a railroad salesman and housewife.
-As of 2005, he was married with five children.

-His brother-in-law is former Texas state representative Kevin Roberts, who ran against Dan Crenshaw in the 2018 Republican primary to replace retiring Congressman Ted Poe.
-During the campaign, Lanier funded a super PAC which ran ads against Crenshaw.

-Lanier appears as a character with the same name in the 2011 film Puncture.